Pensions

 No matter how much you pay, your pension benefits will continue to build up as if you were at work.

-If you’re in the 50/50 section and go onto nil pay during relevant child related leave, you'll be moved to the main section of the scheme from the beginning of the next pay period.
+If you’re in the 50/50 section and go onto nil pay during relevant child related leave, you'll be moved to the main section of the Scheme from the beginning of the next pay period.
 You will then build up full pension benefits in the LGPS even though your pension contributions have stopped.

-Unpaid extra child-related leave includes:
+Unpaid additional child-related leave includes:

-• extra maternity leave
+• additional maternity leave

-• extra adoption leave
+• additional adoption leave

-• extra shared parental leave
+• additional shared parental leave

-• extra parental bereavement leave
+• additional parental bereavement leave

 Strike or industrial action